bitlogik/guardata/README.rst

 - Access control and logging
 - open source

-guardata is based on the `parsec technology <https://www.youtube.com/watch?v=Ds89nhbO0yk>`_ developed by Scille.
+guardata is based on the `Parsec technology <https://www.youtube.com/watch?v=Ds89nhbO0yk>`_ developed by Scille.
+The code base is a fork from `parsec-cloud <https://github.com/Scille/parsec-cloud>`_.
 The cryptographic routines are provided by the `lisodium library <https://doc.libsodium.org/>`_.

 Differences with the Parsec reference implementation :